 Sodhani Vineyards is a 6 acre hillside vineyard located just north of the town of St. Helena; this property is owned by Arvind Sodhani and his wife Beverly.
-Arvind has enjoyed wine for many years – recalling he first became interested in wine while studying at college in London.
+Arvind, built a successful career at Intel Corporation including as executive vice president of the company and also president of Intel Capital.
+He has enjoyed wine for many years – recalling he first became interested in wine while studying at college in London.
 He has since become a collector focusing on Bordeaux and Burgundy.
 And when the former custom crush powerhouse Crushpad was sourcing grapes for numerous clients – Arvind had three vintages made from To Kalon in Oakville, one of Napa’s most highly prized vineyards.

-Beverly was introduced to wine through Arvind and has become passionate about their vineyard, their own wines and the world of wine (a passion that has carried over into the names of their two dogs, Bordeaux and Burgundy!).
+Beverly was introduced to wine through Arvind and has become passionate about their vineyard, their own wines and the world of wine (a passion that carried over into names of their dogs over the years including Cabernet, Bordeaux and Burgundy!).

-They purchased this 11-acre property in the summer of 2013 after searching for some time; it also has special significance as they were married on site.
+The couple purchased this 11-acre property in the summer of 2013 after searching for some time; it also has special significance as they were married on site.
 They prefer hillside properties in Napa with even more specific requirements; land that is located on western slopes with vineyards that face east.
-As a result of exposure and location, their property receives less sunlight then land at the same elevation on the opposite side of the valley (the sharply rising hills to the immediate west of their vineyard and the surrounding forest and tall trees help ensure this).
-This all factors into the acid development of the grapes – their vineyard is in shade sooner and therefore begins cooling earlier then vineyards on more exposed western facing hillsides.
+As a result of exposure and location, their property receives less sunlight then sites at the same elevation on the opposite side of the valley.
+The sharply rising hills to the immediate west of their vineyard and the surrounding forest and tall trees help ensure this.
+This topography factors into the acid development of the grapes throughout the growing season.
+The vineyard becomes shaded earlier in the afternoon and therefore begins cooling before vineyards on more exposed western facing hillsides.

 The vineyard is well established with the current vines having been planted in 2000.
-We first visited this property many years ago with former owners and as a result, were already somewhat familiar with the vineyard and it’s layout.
-At that time it was also planted to a few rows of Merlot.
-This has been since budded over to Cabernet Sauvignon; there are currently three clones of Cabernet Sauvignon planted on site; clone 7, 15, and 337.
-To date, all three clones have been used in all of their wines.
+We first visited this property many years ago with the previous owners and as a result, were already somewhat familiar with the vineyard and it’s layout.
+At that time it was also planted to a few rows of Merlot – some of which was blended in their 2014 vintage but was budded over to Cabernet Sauvignon in 2015.
+The vineyard is planted to three clones of Cabernet Sauvignon including clone 7, 15, and 337.
+All three clones are used in each of their two wines.

-The vineyard is farmed by hand – although they do appreciate the benefits of using an optical sorter once the grapes arrive at the winery.
+The vineyard is farmed by hand – although the benefits of using an optical sorter are greatly appreciated once the grapes arrive at the winery.
 While the vineyard is fairly compact they tend to harvest up to four times each year; this is based on clones and location within the vineyard – some of the grapes ripen earlier then others.
 Their picking crews harvest late at night – usually starting at 2am – ensuring the grapes are still cold when they come into the winery for their cold soak, pre-fermentation.

-Grapes from this vineyard were going to Harlan Estate but the Sodhani’s wanted to use some of the fruit for their own wine and no longer sell to Harlan Estate.
+Grapes from the vineyard were going to Harlan Estate but after the Sodhani’s decided to use some of the fruit for their own wine, they stopped selling to Harlan Estate.

 Arvind and Beverly interviewed some of Napa’s most highly sought after winemakers; ultimately they settled on hiring Thomas Brown based on his interest in preserving the terroir of their particular vineyard and a having palate similar to Arvinds.
 He has made each vintage since their 2013 inaugural release.